 Before, in high school, I looked up various religions and philosophies.
 I have always been a spiritual person, even though my lifestyle has little to do with the typical conservative life of religious people.
 For this reason, when I decimated my psyche with the crystal, the fundamental part of my personality that bubbled up was the the battle between good and evil.

 You already know that I studied Judaism in college and from our conversations at Café Madoka.
 You also know from our interest in yoga and meditation that I have also studied Eastern religions a lot.
-However, I don’t remember telling you that I joined the military to support my family.
+Spirituality has always been central for me.
+However, I don’t remember telling you that I joined the military for no reason other than to support my family.
 The whole Army thing was a sort of a two decade parenthesis.
 A long distraction.
 Maybe like Moses in Midian, if you will.
 Or Elijah being fed by the ravens.
 My primary aims have always been spiritual.
 Because of that, I wanted to start a career in some sort of spiritual discipline such as a pastor or religious scholar after I had finished my service in the military.

 Naturally, I always look for spiritual meaning in all my activities.
 From this great story I have formed two conclusions.
 The first is that there are not many Christians on earth who have my peculiar combination of intelligence and stupidity.
 The one that comes with the attitude of a “libertarian religious guy” who wants to explore and experience different things.
 The result of all of this wandering astray has been that there are not many spiritual people who understand the devil like I do.
 And, I must tell you maestro, that when someone has a lot of information about something, they can things about what they know.